zaraharmon/zaraharmon.github.io/_pages/about.md

 ---

-- Computational modeling including Bayesian/probabilistic models of language and neural language models
+- Computational modeling including probabilistic and connectionist models
 - Usage-based and experience-based influences on language development and learning
 - Automaticity, sequential learning, and chunking in language
 - Accessibility-driven language production and its effect on generalization and semantic extension (creativity)